Coronavirus (COVID-19) Resources

 Practice Social Distancing

-Social distancing, also called physical distancing, means keeping at least 6 feet of space between yourself and others who live outside your home.
+Fully vaccinated individuals do not need to continue physical distancing on campus.
+Those who are unvaccinated should socially distance themselves from others whenever possible.
+This means keeping at least 6 feet of space between yourself and others who live outside your home.

 Keep Our Campus Clean